gammapy/gammapy/docs/development/howto.rst

 Class attributes
 ++++++++++++++++

-Class attributes (data members) and properties are currently a bit of a mess, see `~gammapy.cube.SkyCube` as an example.
+Class attributes (data members) and properties are currently a bit of a mess.
 Attributes are listed in an *Attributes* section because I've listed them in a class-level docstring attributes section as recommended `here`__.
 Properties are listed in separate *Attributes summary* and *Attributes Documentation*